User

 To connect two phones it is mostly necessary to connect both to Juggluco server running on a computer or to the Android Juggluco app running on a phone or tablet left at home connected to the internet via a modem.

 Glucose values sent to Libreview can also be sent to Abbott's LibrelinkUp app.
-When Left menu->Settings->Libreview->Immediate is set, Juggluco (4.16.0 or above) will send every glucose value received from Libre 2 or 3 sensors to Libreview.
+When Left menu->Settings->Exchange data->Libreview->Immediate is set, Juggluco (4.16.0 or above) will send every glucose value received from Libre 2 or 3 sensors to Libreview.
 In Abbott's Libre app under Connected apps->Librelinkup you can invite an e-mail address to receive these data.

-Juggluco is currently available in English, German, Italian, French, Polish, Ukrainian, Portuguese, Dutch and Belarusian.
+Juggluco is currently available in Chinese, English, German, Russian, Italian, French, Polish, Ukrainian, Portuguese, Dutch and Belarusian.
 There is a need for translations into other languages and updates to current translations.
 See Help for more information.

 Juggluco's data can be exported to a file or sent to other apps via broadcasts or a web interface.
 There is demand for the analysis and display of these data, for example to send a quick overview to a medical practitioner.